pebakery/pebakery-docs/Commands/WIM/WimPathRename.md

 # WimPathRename

-Move or Rename a file or directory tree in a Windows Imaging (.wim) file.
+Moves or Renames a file or directory tree in a Windows Imaging (.wim) file.

 ## Syntax